parodimatias/parodimatias/README.md

 - 👋 Hi, I’m @parodimatias
-- 👀 I’m interested in web development, science and engineering
+- 👀 I’m interested in software development, science and engineering
-- 🌱 I’m currently learning React and improving skills with NodeJS and Typescript
-- 💞️ I’m looking to collaborate on open source projects with these technologies
 - 📫 How to reach me: matias.parodi@outlook.com

 <!---